AM311/Cybersecurity_Report/home.md

 Before we can work locally, we will need to create a clone of the repository.

 When you clone a repository you are creating a copy of everything in that repository, including its history.
-This is one of the benefits of a DVCS like git - rather than being required to query a slow centralized server to review the commit history, queries are run locally and are lightning fast.
+This is one of the benefits of a ==DVCS== like git - rather than being required to query a slow centralized server to review the commit history, queries are run locally and are lightning fast.

 Let's go ahead and clone the class repository to your local desktop.